rjsears/n8n_nginx/README.md

 ### 5.4 Deploying Test Workflows

-To verify everything is working correctly, you can deploy test workflows.
+To verify everything is working correctly, you can deploy the test workflows.
+You can use these later to test your webhook enabled notifications.

 #### Available Test Workflows